Certificates and Specializations

-The English Department offers 4 letters of specialization and 1 certificate.
+The English Department offers 8 Letters of Specialization, 1 Certificate, and 1 Individualized Option.

-- Students considering one the following specializations are encouraged to contact one of the directors or advisors associated with that letter, but no formal paperwork is needed to begin coursework.
+- Students considering a specialization are encouraged to contact one of the advisors associated with it.
+No formal paperwork is needed to begin coursework.

-- Upon successful completion of the specialization or certificate, students receive a signed certificate.
-Students may also choose to include Letters of Specialization in their placement files.
+- Upon completion of the specialization or certificate, students receive a signed certificate.

-The American Studies specialization enables students to shape an interdisciplinary course of study around unresolved social and intellectual issues in American Culture; for example, questions of race, class, gender, and ethnicity.
+The American Studies specialization allows students to shape an interdisciplinary course of study around unresolved social and intellectual issues in American culture; for example, questions of race, class, gender, and ethnicity.

-The New Media and Digital Humanities specialization aims to better prepare interested students for jobs that require both a familiarity with technology and sound communication skills.
-We believe this specialization will also help our students become better critically informed and productive digital citizens.
-As with all specializations in English, this specialization is open to students from any major.
+The Digital Humanities specialization aims to better prepare interested students for jobs that require both a familiarity with technology and sound communication skills.
+This specialization prepares students to become more critically informed and productive digital citizens.

 Professional Writing and Technical Communication (PWTC)

-The Professional Writing and Technical Communication (PWTC) certificate prepares students for careers in technical and professional writing and digital communication.
-PWTC students gain project-based experience in editing, grant writing, software documentation, report writing, and web design.
-Each student develops a professional web portfolio for the job search and gains hands-on experience with industry-standard software (e.g., Adobe InDesign and MadCap Flare).
-The program enjoys a well-established network of more than 300 graduates and high placement rate.
+The Professional Writing and Technical Communication Certificate prepares students for careers in professional writing, technical communication, and user experience (UX).
+PWTC students gain technology skills and project-based experience in editing, grant writing, software documentation, report writing, and web design.

 The Study and Practice of Writing (SPOW)

-The Study and Practice of Writing specialization can be a good fit for students who enjoy writing or who are planning to enter writing-intensive professions such as: writing for non-profits, science writing, medical writing, legal writing, nonfiction writing, commercial and academic publishing, new media development, editing, and others.
+The Study and Practice of Writing specialization is a good fit for students who enjoy writing or who are planning to enter writing-intensive professions such as: writing for non-profits, science writing, medical writing, legal writing, nonfiction writing, commercial and academic publishing, new media development, editing, and others.

 Have a question about pursuing a certificate or specialization?
 Check our FAQs.